paramosoftware/pmca-manuel/docs/API.md

     POST /api/:model - Create one or many
-    POST /api/:model/query - Get one or many with query POST /api/:model/:id/[:field]/query - Get one with query or Get one field with query POST /api/:model/:id/upload - Upload media (only available for Entry model) POST /api/:model/import - Import all (only available for Entry model)
+    POST /api/:model/query - Get one or many with query POST /api/:model/:id/[:field]/query - Get one with query or Get one field with query POST /api/:model/:id/upload - Upload media (only available for Concept model) POST /api/:model/import - Import all (only available for Concept model)

     DELETE /api/:model/:id - Delete one
     DELETE /api/:model/query - Delete one or many with query